dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 height = 'Really tall' # A string
 ```

+Python is dynamically typed.
+The perceived "type" of a variable might change
+as a program executes depending on the current value assigned to it.

 ### Case Sensitivity

 Python is case sensitive.
 Upper and lower-case letters are considered different letters.